Brandeis University: Early years

 In 1954, Brandeis began construction on an interfaith center consisting of separate Roman Catholic, Protestant, and Jewish chapels.
 Designed by the architectural firm of Harrison & Abramovitz, the three chapels surrounded a natural pond.
 Brandeis announced that no official chaplains would be named, and attendance at chapel services would not be required.
 The Roman Catholic chapel was named Bethlehem, meaning house of bread, and it was dedicated on September 9, 1955.
-Dedicated on September 11, 1955, the Jewish chapel was named in memory of Mendel and Leah Berlin, parents of Boston surgeon Dr. David D. Berlin.
+Dedicated on September 11, 1955, the Jewish chapel was named in memory of Mendel and Leah Berlin, parents of Boston surgeon David D. Berlin.
 Named in memory of Supreme Court Justice John Marshall Harlan, the Protestant chapel was dedicated on October 30, 1955.

-In 1956 Brandeis received a one-million-dollar donation from New York industrialist Jack A. Goldfarb to build a library.
+In 1956, Brandeis received a one-million-dollar donation from New York industrialist Jack A. Goldfarb to build a library.
 The building, named the Bertha and Jacob Goldfarb Library in his honor, was designed by Harrison & Abramovitz, a firm which designed many campus buildings in the 1950s.
 Built of brick and glass, the library was designed to hold 750,000 volumes.

 A nine-foot bronze statue of Justice Louis D. Brandeis is a campus landmark.
 The sculpture, created by sculptor Robert Berks, was unveiled in 1956 in honor of the 100th anniversary of Brandeis' birth.
 Berks' wife Dorothy had been the Justice's personal assistant for 39 years and wore his actual robes to model the statue.

 After Brandeis University awarded an honorary doctorate to Israeli Premier David Ben-Gurion in 1960, Jordan boycotted Brandeis University, announcing that it would not issue currency permits to Jordanian students at Brandeis.

 Beginning in fall 1959, singer Eddie Fisher established two scholarships at the university, one for classical and one for popular music, in the name of Eddie Cantor.

 On May 16, 1960, Brandeis announced it would discontinue its varsity football team.
 President Abram Sachar pointed to the cost of the team as one reason for the decision.
 Brandeis' football coach Benny Friedman said it was difficult to recruit football players who were also excellent students with so much competition in the Boston metropolitan area.
 Brandeis said the discontinuation of varsity football would allow it to expand intercollegiate activity in other sports.
 During its nine years of varsity play, Brandeis' football team recorded 34 wins, 33 losses, and four ties.
 In 1985, Brandeis was elected to membership in the Association of American Universities, an association that focuses on graduate education and research.